DavidParastatidis/Pokemon_battle/README.md

     http://localhost:5000/[get_previous_battles](http://localhost:5000/show_previous_battles)

-  This returns all the previous winners and battle logs.
+  This returns all previous winners and battle logs that where stored in the database.
 Note that after shutting the db container all entries are deleted

   To shut down the containers use the command:

     docker-compose down

   This will only delete the deocker containers.
-If you want to delete the volumes as well use the '-v' argument To delete the docker images use the '--rmi all' argument
+If you want to delete the volumes as well use the '-v' argument.
+  To delete the docker images use the '--rmi all' argument